D3DEnergetic/FIDASIM/docs/user-guide/02_physics/07_weights.md

 $$

 The NPA weight functions are calculated using the same assumptions as the FIDA weight functions (`calc_fida_wght=2`).
-However, since the `calc_npa` calculation is very slow and inefficient the NPA flux calculated here is exact.

 If `calc_npa_wght = 2` is set then the individual compenents of the npa weight function are also outputed.